FraancescaFranzese/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/11_Bilinear_Interpolation/README.md

 Bilinear interpolation is one of the simplest and fastest interpolation methods, but it can also introduce some artifacts such as blurring or aliasing.
 More advanced interpolation methods, such as bicubic interpolation or spline interpolation, can produce smoother and more accurate results, but they are also more computationally expensive.

+### Platform
 This tutorial targets AIE-ML device, and it has been setup starting from the files of the tutorial AIE [11-Bilinear_Interpolation](../../../AIE/Design_Tutorials/11-Bilinear_Interpolation).
+The platform used in this tutorial is the VE2302 based on the xcve2302 device, but it is also possible to target the VEK280 board.
+In any case, you just need to change the `PLATFORM` variable in the makefile.

 ### AIE-ML Engine Input and Output Data Type
 This example is available in two versions: